 Rule 35.
 Petition for rehearing.

-(b) Form of petition; length.
+(f) Form of petition.
 The petition shall be in a form prescribed by Rule 27 and shall include a copy of the decision to which it is directed.

-(c) Action by court if granted.
+(j) Action by court if granted.
 If a petition for rehearing is granted, the court may make a final disposition of the cause without reargument, or may restore it to the calendar for reargument or resubmission, or may make such other orders as are deemed appropriate under the circumstances of the particular case.

-(d) Untimely or consecutive petitions.
+(k) Untimely or consecutive petitions.
 Petitions for rehearing that are not timely presented under this rule and consecutive petitions for rehearing will not be received by the clerk.